freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/creating-and-running-a-freme-package.md

 ## Prerequisites

 This guide is platform independent and works on Linux, Windows and Mac environments.
+This is intendet for Linux environment and the terminal commands may differ on other operating systems.
 You need to have the following software installed:

 * Java (version 8 or higher)
 * Maven (version 3.0.5 or higher)